There are many causes of pain in or around the knee in athletes, particularly runners, including

 Knee pain may be referred from the lumbar spine or hip or result from foot problems (eg, excessive pronation or rolling inward of the foot during walking or running).

-Diagnosis requires a thorough review of the injured athlete's training program, including a history of symptom onset and aggravating factors, and a complete lower-extremity examination (for knee examination, see Knee and see Knee Sprains and Meniscal Injuries).
+Diagnosis requires a thorough review of the injured athlete's training program, including a history of symptom onset and aggravating factors, and a complete lower-extremity examination (for knee examination, see Physical Examination and see Knee Sprains and Meniscal Injuries).

 Mechanical symptoms, such as locking or catching, suggest an internal derangement of the knee such as a meniscal tear.
 Instability symptoms, such as giving way and loss of confidence in the extremity when twisting or turning on the knee, suggest ligamentous injury or subluxation of the patella.